Appdynamics/DevNet-Labs/labs/fnd-04-appd-dbmon/lab-exercise-04.md

 =========================================================================

 In this exercise you will need to do the following:
-- Upload the Server Visibility agent file to your "Application VM"
+- Upload the Database Visibility agent file to your "Application VM"
 - Unzip the file into a specific directory on the file system
-- Start the Server Visibility agent
+- Start the Database Visibility agent

 You will need the following connection details for the "Application VM" during this exercise.